Gourang97/attention-based-image-captioning/README.md

 ## Future Scope
 <p align = "justify">
 In order to further improve the accuracy scores, we can try different things like:
-• Use of the larger datasets, especially MS COCO dataset or the Stock3M dataset which is 26 times larger than MS COCO.
+- Use of the larger datasets, especially MS COCO dataset or the Stock3M dataset which is 26 times larger than MS COCO.
-• Implement different attention mechanism like Adaptive Attention using Visual Sentinel and Semantic Attention [6].
+- Implement different attention mechanism like Adaptive Attention using Visual Sentinel and Semantic Attention [6].
-• Implementing a Transformer based model which should perform much better than GRU.
+- Implementing a Transformer based model which should perform much better than GRU.
-• Implementing a better architecture for image feature extraction like Inception, Xception.
+- Implementing a better architecture for image feature extraction like Inception, Xception.
-• We can do more hyperparameter tuning(learning rate, batch size, number of units, dropout rate) in order to generate better captions.
+- We can do more hyperparameter tuning(learning rate, batch size, number of units, dropout rate) in order to generate better captions.
-• We also want to address
+-  We also want to address issues like model monitoring and interpretability using several different methods.
   </p>